 The Best Vanguard Funds for 401(k) Retirement Savers

-Now, let's look at some of the best Vanguard funds for your 401(k) plan … and weed out a few lesser options, too.
+Let's look at some of the best Vanguard funds for your 401(k) plan … and weed out a few lesser options, too.
 For simplicity's sake, and to make comparisons more even, where possible we cite data and returns for Vanguard's Investor share class, which is open to retail investors.

 Vanguard Equity-Income: BUY